threepointone/partyserver/README.md

 Build real-time applications powered by [Durable Objects](https://developers.cloudflare.com/durable-objects/), inspired by [PartyKit](https://www.partykit.io/).

-> [!CAUTION]
+> [!WARNING]
-> This project is in its experimental early stages and is not recommended for production use.
+> This project is experimental and is not yet recommended for production use.

 ## Installation